klasmodin/klasmodin.github.io/_posts/2025-03-17-what-is-the-matrix.md

 <!-- <p style="text-align: center;">~</p> -->

-When it premiered, The Matrix was celebrated for its special effects, which at the time were groundbreaking.
+When it premiered, The Matrix was celebrated for its special effects, which back then were groundbreaking.
-And the effects certainly boosts the movie, but they are subordinate reasons for its cult.
+And the effects certainly boosts the movie, but they aren't the reason for its cult.
-No, its entrancement lies in its theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the awe of the exploding era of computers and internet, still in its infancy.
+No, its entrancement lies in its theme, combining the ancient philosophical question, "Is the world different from what it seems?", with the emerging awe over the exploding era of computers and internet, still in its infancy.

 The momentous scene in The Matrix is when Neo, the computer hacker protagonist, first meets Trinity, at an underground nightclub.
 As the music turns edgy, the already alluring storyline becomes irresistible when Trinity whispers to Neo: